hefani/AI/Deep Learning/Face_Recognition/README.md

 - with 100 epoch my dev error was 14.83

 and I put the first attempt's trained model weights in face_recognition_model.pth
+2. I changed my code to use a pretrained code(ResNet18) and I also add more data now we have images from 4682 persons too, this made the loss really low even with 10 epochs.
+- with 10 epochs and with batch size 32 my dev error was 10.07%
+-